sdomanskyi/DigitalCellSorter/README.md

 ### Prerequisites

+The code runs in Python>=3.7 environment.

+It is highly recommended to install Anaconda.
+Installers are available at https://www.anaconda.com/distribution/

-The code runs in Python>=3.3 environment.
-It uses packages numpy, pandas, matplotlib, scikit-learn, scipy, mygene, biopython, progressbar3, pickle, xlrd, openpyxl, h5py, asdf, shutil, gzip, multiprocessing.
-One convenient way to install these packages is through pip.
-After pip is installed, you can install most packages by
+It uses packages numpy, pandas, matplotlib, scikit-learn, scipy, mygene, fftw, pynndescent, networkx, python-louvain, fitsne, and multiple standard Python packages.
+All these packages are installed with installation of DigitalCellSorter:

 ```
-pip3 install 'package name'
+pip install DigitalCellSorter
 ```

 ### Input Data Format

-The input data is expected in MatrixMarket IJV format, i.e. for each dataset of interest there should be three files ```matrix.mtx```, ```genes.tsv``` and ```barcodes.tsv```.
-The data has to be converted to a pandas dataframe as input to the main function.
-The dataframe has genes as rows and cells as columns, and each grid is the expression of that gene in the cell.
+The input data is expected in a format of pandas DataFrame provided as input to the ```process()``` function.
+The dataframe has genes as rows and ('patients/batchs', 'cells') as columns, and each grid is the expression of that gene in the cell.

 ### Other Data